Next Blog Post

 SDR Best Practices: Why You Have to Get Them Out of Salesforce (Kind Of)

 How to get a leg up on your competition by bringing your team into the future of sales tech.

 Rather than speculate, we asked an expert for his tips for finding a sales mentor.
 Ryan Schertzer, Director of Inside Sales at Seal Software, has been in sales and marketing his entire career, and credits mentoring as driving force behind his success.
 Here’s his take on mentorship, why it's vital to sales career development — and most importantly, how to meet and connect with potential mentors.

 I consider a mentor to be a sage.
 That wise person who has been there and done it, twice.
 You really want to find the person who can speak about what they have done and what they learned from it.
-The person that has done it, and has the battle scars, provides the real value.
+The person that has a proven track record and wants to share their perspective with others.

-Here is an important stat: According to the 2016 Deloitte Millennial Survey, more than six in ten Millennials (63 percent) say their “leadership skills are not being fully developed.”
+According to a Deloitte Survey of millennial professionals, 63 percent of respondents reported that their leadership skills are not being fully developed in their current role.
 So that tells me young workers are spotting deficiencies in their skill sets.
 People need to feel like they are improving, and mentors can supplement the lessons learned on the job.

 When you’re seeking out a mentor, leave intimidation at the door.

 Consider top performers within your company: The first thing I would recommend is looking across your internal organization to identify the people who exhibit the behaviors and results you’re looking to emulate and hold the positions you aspire to.
 Once you’ve identified 1-2 of those people, pick your first choice and approach them about the idea of developing a mentor relationship.